opsaaaaa/web_novel_theme/README.md

 ## Features
 - supper easy to read text formatting that looks great.
 - styles that respect your dark/light mode preferences.
-- hidden chapters called previews you can send to your proofreader.
 - generate boilerplates for chapters and volumes with one command.
 - Paragraph anchors for easy referencing.
 - Easy build script to get started quickly